kdhingra307/kdhingra307.github.io/Pomodoro.md

 - [ ] 22:00 Ad Relevance Research Papers / Ipl (contd.)
 - [ ] 00:00 Stranger by AlbusCampus
 - [ ] 01:00 SLEEP

+- how can we model the next step instead of similar
+- user stay on the publisher side as metric